 For wheelchair accessible piano keyboard stands, the fixed type shown in the video are more suitable than x stands/ The Roland KSC-70 Stand for FP-30 Digital Piano has approx 60cm of clearance below the keyboard and a depth of 20cm.
 For more clearance and depth - a 'table' type might be more effective such as Gravity KSTS01B Table Form Heavy Keyboard Stand (Height adjustable from 735 mm to 1155 mm and no depth limit).

-- High budget (less portable) - any top end Roland, Yamaha, Kawai, Korg and Nord keybaords / digital pianos have some great models
+- High budget - Roland, Yamaha, Kawai, Korg and Nord keybaords / digital pianos have some great models

 I could read a bit of music and play tunes in my right hand but didn't know what to do with my left hand.

 Within days I learnt to play 2 songs, with both hands.

 DecPlay makes it easy ..... it's fun!